The Shoreline Trail is a continuous multi-use pathway along Lake Erie and the Niagara River, within both Erie and Niagara Counties.

 Connections to regional and state trails:

-Beaches Section (Town of Evans)
+The Beaches Section

 This area of the County has a wealth of natural, recreational and scenic resources, predominantly running along Evans 13-mile Lake Erie shoreline.
 Six public parks provide access to Lake Erie including Sturgeon Point Marina, Wendt Beach Park, Bennett Beach, Evans Town Park, Lake Erie Beach and Evangola State Park.
 Additional assets include Frank Lloyd Wright’s Graycliff Estate, and numerous scenic vistas.